opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 The following procedures work in Ubuntu 16/18/20 Desktop/Server environment.

 ## Build and Install Device Manager
 The following command will: 1) build the Device Manager containers, 2) install Device Manager and 3) install the packages and commands.
-After the Once the command completes, Device Manager is ready manage the devices.
+After the command completes, Device Manager is ready to manage the devices.

 ```
 $> make all